taidp-uit-ce/DESIGN-OF-A-RISC-V-32-BIT-PROCESSOR-BASED-SOC-WITH-H.264-INTRA-FRAME-ENCODING-ON-FPGA/README.md

 ## Project Structure
 - `/rtl/`         – RISC-V CPU, H.264 encoder IP, and SoC modules
-- `/matlab/`      - description of the operating pricible of H.264 video codec (encode + decode)
+- `/matlab/`      - description of the operating pricible of H.264 video codec
 - `/sim/`         – Testbenches and simulation files
 - `/sw_scripts/`  – Python scripts for `.yuv` extraction and Ethernet data transfer
 - `/image/`       – Images and diagrams for documentation